(Portuguese original here: Protologia e escatologia em miniatura)

 However, even in our modest individual lives, there exist three profundities not less “unbelievable” than those of Scripture.
 They too lie (adopting a phrase of Thomas Aquinas) procul a cognitione, that is, far from our knowledge.
-We should take a good look at these abysses before we question the wisdom of a book that has survived millenia of doubts and enquiries.
-They are 1) our own individual origin; 2) the depths present, here and now, in each of our souls; and 3) our own imminent end, inching nearer every day.
+We should take a good look at them before we question the wisdom of a book that has survived millennia of doubts and enquiries.
+The depths I refer to are 1) our own individual origin; 2) the abysses present, here and now, in each of our souls; and 3) our own imminent end, inching nearer every day.

 Most of our certitude regarding these events was provided by the oral tradition of our parents.
 Even then, the events were too mysterious to be simply narrated in biological terms.
 Instead of being told of processes involving sex and cells, we heard stories of storks carrying infants through the air, or of a God who handed out babies like Christmas gifts.
 Nonetheless, it was enough.
 In this way we began to understand the meaning of our origin, without biological details.
 And even when, as adults, we finally learned about the birds and the bees, the matter grew not less but even more mysterious!

 So it is that the Bible too informs us of the origin of all things: something procul a cognitione.
 The narrative in Genesis 1-3 communicates perfectly well the meaning of the creation of the world, of human beings and of the inception of the grand drama that is our history.
-In contrast, today, in our so sophisticated scientific age – when we hear physicists referring to a Big Bang that began the cosmos, and biologists presenting us with a hypothetical “Mitochondrial Eve” that began us (among other novelties of cosmogenesis and human origins) – we rarely hear anything that discloses the meaning of our universe, or of our life, its value and its purpose.
+In contrast, today, in our so sophisticated scientific age, we hear physicists referring to a Big Bang that began the cosmos, and biologists presenting us with a hypothetical “Mitochondrial Eve” that began us (among other novelties of cosmogenesis and human origins).
+However, this narrative rarely discloses anything that touches on the meaning of our universe, or of our life, its value and its purpose.

 Turning now to the other extreme – our death and posthumous destiny – we also stand before a unique and mysterious experience (see my – yet untranslated – essay on Paisagens e períodos póstumos, “Posthumous Places and Periods”).
 Although from the outside we witness the deaths of others, we can never fully anticipate what that transformation will be like when it becomes our own.
-Being also procul a cognitione, we use images and symbols to remotely sketch a presentiment of that which is approaching us, ineluctably, every day.
+Being also procul a cognitione, we use images and symbols to remotely sketch a presentiment of something that is approaching us, with measured steps, every day.

-But none of this is so uncommon.
-This is the way the Bible also treats of these coming events.
+The Bible treats of these events in the same way.
 It uses symbols, but also at times imminent historical events which play the role of symbols for an analogous event on the global scale.
-For example, some of the more important prophecies of Jesus and of the Apocalypse refer, first and foremost, not to the end of the world, but rather to the end, or destruction of the Temple in Jerusalem, and also of the small Jewish nation (AD 70 and 135).
+For example, some of the more important prophecies of Jesus refer, first and foremost, not to the end of the world, but rather to the end, or destruction of the Temple in Jerusalem, and also of the small Jewish nation (AD 70 and 135).
 This was equivalent to an “end of the world” for many Jews.
 But such consummations were also prefigurations, whether of each of our individual ends, or ultimately of the fate of all creation.

 This third depth – that which gapes in our own interior regions from the moment of our creation – is the world both immanent and transcendent of our spiritual soul.
 It too is little known, difficult to fathom and more than a little daunting; it is not less procul a cognitione than our conception so many years ago and our death (sometime “soon”).

-Now St. Augustine came to understand the words of Sacred Scripture – although lacking the eloquence he so loved in Cicero and Virgil – to form a door unparalleled in its ability to give access to those very mysteries.
-However, the entrance was not high and elegant.
-Strange to say, the portal to Scripture possessed a very low lintel (simple, direct language, and yet resounding in all directions), forcing whomever dared to enter to bend low.
-Still, once inside, an interior opened up with a towering ceiling above.
+St. Augustine came to understand why the words of Sacred Scripture lack indeed the eloquence he so loved in Cicero and Virgil.
+They open a door unparalleled in its ability to give access to those very depths referred to above.
+However, the entrance to Scripture was not high and elegant, such as would appeal to our pride.
+Strange to say, its portals possessed a very low lintel – simple, direct language, with a message intelligible to all – forcing whomever dared to enter to bend low.
+Still, once inside, the interior that opened up within revealed a towering ceiling above it.